 - Adjust Your Seat for Full Vehicle Control: Proper positioning starts from the ground up.
 Set your seat so you can press the brake pedal firmly to the floor while keeping a slight bend in your knee, ensuring you have the leverage and reaction time needed in an emergency.

-How Far Should You Sit From Your Steering Wheel?
+How Far Away Should You Be From the Steering Wheel?

 Getting into your car and adjusting your seat is probably second nature, something you do without much thought.
 But have you ever stopped to consider if you’re sitting a safe distance from your steering wheel?
 It’s one of the most important, yet frequently overlooked, aspects of driving safety.
 Finding that sweet spot isn’t just about comfort or getting a good view of the road; it’s about maintaining control of your vehicle and, most importantly, protecting yourself from serious injury in the event of a crash.
 Airbags are designed to save lives, but they can be dangerous if you’re positioned too closely when they deploy.
 Let’s walk through the simple guidelines that ensure you’re sitting in the safest possible position every time you get behind the wheel.